ysard/escapy/README.md

 -[x] **Wide range of encodings available**

-    A major effort has been made to ensure that the essential encodings of this era and more are also supported by EscaPy.
+    A major effort has been made to ensure that the essential encodings of this era and more, are also supported by EscaPy.
 It's easy to add to this list.
  Contributions are welcome.
  <br><br>
     Characters that can be printed in the place of the intervals dedicated to